libsemigroups/libsemigroups/docs/source/api/present-helper.rst

    * - :cpp:any:`longest_rule_length`
      - Returns the maximum length of a rule.

+   * - :cpp:any:`make_semigroup`
+     - Convert a monoid presentation to a semigroup presentation.

    * - :cpp:any:`normalize_alphabet`
      - Modify the presentation so that the alphabet is :math:`\{0, \ldots, n - 1\}` (or equivalent) and rewrites the rules to use this alphabet.